walterhiggins/WMPJS/book-outline.md

  * Mod - Mod is short for Modification.
 In this book, Plugin and Mod are used interchangebly (they mean the same thing).
  * Modding - The practice of writing modifications or plugins for Minecraft.
 Modding requires some programming knowledge which we will learn about in this book.
  * Mojang - Mojang is the name of the company which makes Minecraft.
- * API - API is short for Application Programming Interface - an official way to write Minecraft Plugins using a guide provided by Mojang.
+ * API - API is short for Application Programming Interface - an official way to write Minecraft Plugins using a guide.
+Players and regular users of software don't need to care about APIs but they are essential for programmers, because they make it easier to change the software.
+An API is like a list of Recipes - you probably crafted your first pick-axe by refering to an online guide - how much more difficult would it be to have tried creating one without knowing where all the materials show go in the crafting grid?
+Similarly, programmers need APIs to provide help and guidance in building plugins.
+The API we will use in this book is the Bukkit API.
+We'll learn more about this later.
  * Multiplayer - The mode of playing minecraft with other players all connected to the same server.
  * Server - A computer which is running the minecraft server software.
 In this book I will show you how to setup and run your own minecraft server.
  * Client Mod - A modification for Minecraft which only works with the Minecraft Client.
 TODO: Example